Marielish/Cleaning-data-assignment/CodeBook.md

-##This is the code book for the project

 ## About the source data
 The source data are from the Human Activity Recognition Using Smartphones Data Set.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones